All of our instructors are qualified to ASA or STA standard and believe that relaxation and enjoyment is the key to successful swimming.

 This stage will develop children's understanding of buoyancy through developing a range of skills and refining their kicking technique for all strokes.

 This stage will develop children's developing 'watermanship' through sculling and treading water skills.
 Children will develop skills to achieve complete rotation and perform all strokes for a distance of 10 metres to the given standard as provided by the ASA within the NPTS resources.

 This stage will develop children's effective swimming skills including coordinated breathing across all strokes.
 Children will develop their swimming skills to travel up to 25 metres using a stroke of the child's choice and develop their water safety aspects and understanding of preparation for exercise.

 This stage will develop children's stroke technique to travel up to 100 metres, incorporating skills learnt and combining them to develop a linked routine.
 Finally children will participate in an obstacle course that will require a variety of skills accomplished throughout stages 1 – 7.

-For children: We all learn in different ways, some take a little longer, some are very nervous, some have little or no confidence.
-Whatever your child is like we will take them under our wing and aim to make them more confident in the water.
+We all learn in different ways, some take a little longer, some are very nervous, some have little or no confidence.
+Whatever your child is like we aim to make them more confident in the water.